Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

-\paragraph{XTD}
+\citet{changpinyo-etal-2023-maxm} created a visual open-ended question-answering dataset using a subset of image-caption pairs from XM3600.
+The questions, answers, and their translations across languages were generated automatically and then manually validated by annotators.

+\paragraph{XTD.}

-\citet{aggarwal2020} extended the MSCOCO2014 test set \citep{rajendran-etal-2016-bridge}, which has 1k image-text pairs, employing human annotators to translate it into 9 languages.
+\citet{aggarwal2020} add more languages to the MSCOCO2014 test set \citep{rajendran-etal-2016-bridge}, one of the most frequently used datasets in computer vision, which has a rich set of annotations.
+XTD contains 1,000 image-text pairs, with human annotators translating them into 9 languages.
 Additionally, they included Japanese captions from the STAIR dataset \citep{yoshikawa-etal-2017-stair}, which refer to the same images.
-The entire set was validated in the retrieval context by comparing multilingual cross-modal embedding methods.

-\paragraph{CoMMuTE}
+The evaluation task is multilingual image-text retrieval.

+\paragraph{CoMMuTE.}

-CoMMuTE \citep{futeral-etal-2023-tackling} specifically targets lexical ambiguity in multimodal machine translation from English into Czech, German, and French.
-Starting with 155 ambiguous sentences, each accompanied by image pairs and corresponding ground-truth translations, the dataset evaluates the ability to resolve textual ambiguity using the visual context.
+This dataset \citep{futeral-etal-2023-tackling} targets lexical ambiguity in multimodal machine translation from English to Czech, German, and French.
+It consists of 155 English short ambiguous sentences.
+Each sentence is accompanied by two images that provide distinct contexts, leading to distinct translations in the target language.

-\paragraph{ArtElingo-28}
+\paragraph{ArtElingo-28.}

-ArtElingo-28 \citep{mohamed-etal-2024-culture} prioritizes cultural awareness through subjective evaluation of artistic content.
-The dataset presents paintings with captions across 28 languages, accompanied by nine emotion labels.
-With languages predominantly from Africa and Southeast Asia (plus English), ArtElingo-28 achieves high typological diversity (MPSD 72.0) and substantial morphological coverage (GBI 83.6).
-The focus on subjective emotional responses directly challenges language neutrality assumptions, making it a primary benchmark for cultural awareness evaluation.
+\citet{mohamed-etal-2024-culture} introduces a unique dataset of (mostly Western) paintings with captions in 28 languages, each individual pair being associated with one of 9 emotion labels.
+With languages mostly from Africa and Southeast Asia, ArtElingo-28 achieves high linguistic diversity (MPSD $72.0$).
+The main task is emotion classification based on the subjective emotions embedded in culturally dependent captions.
+This dataset offers an unusual perspective on cultural awareness: rather than focusing on local imagery, it captures diverse perspectives on cultural artifacts across cultures.